Chiptune-Anamnesis/Arduinoboy/README.md

  - Removed PS2 code again
  - Integrated the newest MIDIMAP code from the 1.3.0a trash80 code.
 If he says it's better I believe him.

-# Catskull changes
-- Added a midi device name ("teensyboy") when using USB midi with a teensy

 ![ScreenShot](http://trash80.net/arduinoboy/aboy1_2_0.jpg)